Investor Visa Canada 2016

 not have to be made until after an applicant is approved in principle for investor immigration to Quebec, so there is no risk of

 making the investment only to be later refused a Canada investor visa.

 Over the last decade, a significant percentage of the Quebec and Canada Immigrant Investor Program participants have financed their investment in

 the country.
 Investors who do not wish to liquidate assets in order to come up with the required C$800,000 can finance the investment

 through an authorized Canadian financial intermediary for a one-time loan payment of ~$220,000 CAD, which includes all interest

 and fees.
 This means that as of May 2016, the “true cost” of obtaining a Canada investor visa is only around 170,000 American

-dollars, 1.1 million Chinese Yuan Renminbi, or 150,000 euro depending on the exchange rate.
-The Quebec based law firm we work with exclusively has excellent
+dollars, 1.1 million Chinese Yuan Renminbi, or 150,000 euros depending on the exchange rate.
+The Quebec-based law firm we work with exclusively has excellent

 relationships with reputable financial intermediaries who regularly loan to Canada investor immigration clients, allowing us to

 facilitate the financing of your investment at highly competitive rates should you choose to retain our professional services.